Heliograph: History

 The German professor Carl Friedrich Gauss (1777–1855), of the University of Göttingen developed and used a predecessor of the heliograph (the heliotrope) in 1821.
 His device directed a controlled beam of sunlight to a distant station to be used as a marker for geodetic survey work, and was suggested as a means of telegraphic communications.
 This is the first reliably documented heliographic device, despite much speculation about possible ancient incidents of sun-flash signalling, and the documented existence of other forms of ancient optical telegraphy.

 For example, one author in 1919 chose to "hazard the theory" that the Italian mainland signals from the capital of Rome that ancient Roman emperor Tiberius (42 B.C.-A.D.37, reigned A.D.14 to 37), watched for from his imperial retreat on the island of Capri. were mirror flashes, but admitted "there are no references in ancient writings to the use of signaling by mirrors", and that the documented means of ancient long-range visual telecommunications was by beacon fires and beacon smoke, not mirrors.

-Similarly, the story that a shield was used as a heliograph at the ancient famous Battle of Marathon between the Greeks and Persians in 490 B.C. is also unfortunately a modern myth, originating in the 1800s.
+Similarly, the story that a shield was used as a heliograph at the ancient famous Battle of Marathon between the Greeks and Persians in 490 B.C. is a modern myth, originating in the 1800s.
 The ancient historian Herodotus never mentioned any flash.
 What Herodotus did write was that someone was accused of having arranged to "hold up a shield as a signal".
 Suspicion grew in the later 1900s, that the flash theory was implausible.
 The conclusion after testing the theory was "Nobody flashed a shield at the Battle of Marathon".

 In a letter dated 3 June 1778, John Norris, High Sheriff of Buckinghamshire, England, notes: "Did this day heliograph intelligence from Dr [Benjamin] Franklin in Paris to Wycombe".
 However, there is little evidence that "heliograph" here is other than a misspelling of "holograph".
 The term "heliograph" for solar telegraphy did not enter the English language until the 1870s—even the word "telegraphy" was not coined until the 1790s.

 Henry Christopher Mance (1840–1926), of the British Government's Persian Gulf Telegraph Department, developed the first widely accepted heliograph about 1869, while stationed at Karachi (now in modern Pakistan) in the then Bombay Presidency of British India.
 Mance was familiar with heliotropes by their use earlier for the mapping project of the Great Trigonometrical Survey of India (done 1802–1871).
 The Mance Heliograph was operated easily by one man, and since it weighed about 7 lb, the operator could readily carry the device and its supporting tripod.
 The British Army tested the heliograph in India at a range of 35 mi with favorable results.
 During the Jowaki Afridi expedition sent by the British-Indian government in 1877, the heliograph was first tested in war.